Especially For Students

 - Step 3 – Match your top jobs to majors or programs that will prepare you.

 - Step 4 – Research the job market, including projected hiring trends and earnings, to choose career options that will be in demand.

-- TIP: Many new grads report that although they liked their major, they didn’t always like the jobs associated with it.
-Be sure to find out what a “typical day/week” is like in the jobs you consider.
+- TIP: Many new grads report that although they liked their major, they did not always like the jobs associated with it.
+Be sure to find out what a typical day / week is like in the jobs you consider.

-- TIP: Many grads with advanced degrees found they couldn’t get employed, because by the time they finished their program, the job market had changed.
-Be sure to conduct thorough “due diligence.”
+- TIP: Many grads with advanced degrees found that they could not get employed, because by the time they finished their program, the job market had changed.
+Be sure to conduct thorough due diligence.

-Do you feel like you’ve hit a wall trying to prepare your resume?
+Do you feel like you have hit a wall trying to prepare your resume?

-- We’ll coach you in the top factors schools want in a resume and how to concisely showcase your strengths and accomplishments.
+- We will coach you in the top factors schools want in a resume and how to concisely showcase your strengths and accomplishments.

-- TIP: Use action words and write in a concise, bulleted format so your best points stand out at-a-glance.
+- TIP: Use action words, and write in a concise, bulleted format so that your best points stand out at-a-glance.

 - TIP: Practice out loud and be sure to include key points that schools want to know.

 You want to reasonably and calmly resolve conflict between you and your child about an educational selection.